chaconnewu/awesome-augmented/original_awesomes/Awesome-Swift-Playgrounds.md

 * [Swiftography](https://github.com/sketchytech/Swiftography) - Standard cryptographic algorithms in a Swift Playground.
 * [Algorithms Playground](https://github.com/ashokgelal/AlgorithmsPlayground) - Various algorithm implementation in Swift.
 * [Dynamic Programming With Swift](https://github.com/evansjohnson/DynamicProgrammingWithSwift) - A set of three dynamic programming problems implemented in a Swift.
-* [Swift Algorithm Club](https://github.com/hollance/swift-algorithm-club) - Algorithms and data structures in Swift with explanations. 🌟
+* [Swift Algorithm Club](https://github.com/raywenderlich/swift-algorithm-club) - Algorithms and data structures in Swift with explanations. 🌟
 * [Sorting Experiments](https://github.com/adrfer/Sort) - Alluring experiments with sorting algorithms in Swift, sort of.
 * [The Jelly Bean Problem](https://github.com/kyleweiner/Jelly-Bean-Problem) - The Jelly Bean problem from Wait But Why.
-* [Euclidean Strings](https://github.com/modulusMathews/ReEuclid) - A playground leveraging ReSwift to generate Euclidean Strings
+* [Euclidean Strings](https://github.com/modulusMathews/ReEuclid) - A playground leveraging ReSwift to generate Euclidean Strings.

 ## UIKit And Graphics
 *A list of playgrounds that demostrate various aspect of UIKit and other graphical frameworks*